simluyt/palalette/README.md

-# Color Palette generator built using pure Svelte.
+# Color Palette generator built using Svelte.

-- This is a small expo project to showcase a small Svelte webapp.
+This is a small project I built to test out Svelte.
-- Current state is "In Progress"
-- prod build can be found on https://palalette.vercel.app/
+A demo can be found on https://palalette.vercel.app/

+# Features
+## Done
+- color generator
+- add/remove colors
+- lock a color

+## Todo
+- move a color
+- animations
+- better scheme heuristics